RedFerret61/VeeHarmGen/README.md

     ./run_demo.sh

         USAGE: ./run_demo.sh mxlfile
-            where mxfile.mxl is in input/music e.g. ./run_demo.sh music
+            where mxlfile.mxl is in input/music e.g. ./run_demo.sh music
             Output is in output
         Produces demonstration chord type files for each harmonic rhythm.